web3goals/crypto-amazon-prototype/README.md

 ## 💡 Feedback

 - Feedback for the Rootstock team:
-  - It would be great to add a link to faucet in the developer documentation to make the first steps easier (https://faucet.rootstock.io/)
+  - It would be great to add a link to faucet in the developer documentation to make the first steps easier.
+Finding this link was more difficult than in other projects, it can be very confusing for new developers.
+- Feedback for the Morph team:
+  - It would be great to integrate an AI assistant into the documentation, because this assistant can really help a new developer understand the specifics of Morph Modular Design and other topics.
+For example, kapa.ai can help with this idea.